tiagosiebler/bybit-api/README.md

 | Derivatives V3 unified margin                         	| Under Development              	|

 ## Structure
-This project uses typescript.
-Resources are stored in 3 key structures:
+The connector is written in TypeScript.
+A pure JavaScript version can be built using `npm run build`, which is also the version published to [npm](https://www.npmjs.com/package/bybit-api).
+This connector is fully compatible with both TypeScript and pure JavaScript projects.

-- [src](./src) - the whole connector written in typescript
+- [src](./src) - the whole connector written in TypeScript
-- [lib](./lib) - the javascript version of the project (compiled from typescript).
+- [lib](./lib) - the JavaScript version of the project (built from TypeScript).
 This should not be edited directly, as it will be overwritten with each release.
 - [dist](./dist) - the packed bundle of the project for use in browser environments.
 - [examples](./examples) - some implementation examples & demonstrations.
 Contributions are welcome!